TIBCOSoftware/js-docker/jaspersoft-containers/K8s/jrs/README.md

 # Introduction
-  This helm chart is used to install TIBCO JasperReports® Server in Kubernetes and integrate it with the Scalable Query Engine.
+  This helm chart is used to install JasperReports® Server in Kubernetes and integrate it with the Scalable Query Engine.

 # Prerequisites
 1. Docker-engine (19.x+) setup with Docker Compose  (3.9+)
 1. K8s cluster with 1.19+
-1. TIBCO JasperReports® Server
+1. JasperReports® Server
 1. Keystore
 1. Git
 1. [Helm 3.5](https://helm.sh/docs/intro/)